Randy Chevrier: Saskatchewan Roughriders

 After not signing with a team for much of the 2016 season, Chevrier signed with the Saskatchewan Roughriders on October 21 and played in three games.
 He was not re-signed after the season.

-Calgary Stampeders (II)
+Calgary Stampeders (second stint)

-On November 18, 2021, it was announced that Chevrier had re-signed with the Calgary Stampeders.
+On November 18, 2021, it was announced that Chevrier had re-signed with the Stampeders.
 He had retired in 2017, but was brought back at the end of the 2021 season as depth at long snapper.

 Personal life

 Before becoming a pro-footballer, Chevrier spent some time working in various downtown Montreal nightclubs.
 This included occasional stints as a busboy at Metropolis where his older brother was a manager.
 In 2000, while working as a bouncer, he was stabbed in the side of his chest, with the knife narrowly missing his lung.

 In 1999, he received an invitation to compete on Canada's national bobsled team.
 He hosted a radio show on Fan 960 called the “Chevy and Nasty show” with former Stampeders teammate Sheldon Napastuk.